 NYC firefighter dies battling blaze on set of Bruce Willis, Edward Norton film 'Motherless Brooklyn'

-One New York City firefighter has died and another has been seriously injured battling a blaze that broke out late Thursday on a film set in upper Manhattan, authorities said.
+One New York City firefighter has died and two have been seriously injured battling a blaze that broke out late Thursday on a film set in upper Manhattan, authorities said.

+The deceased firefighter was Michael Davidson, 37, authorities said.
+The 15-year department veteran leaves behind his wife and four daughters.

-The fire reportedly began around 11 p.m. in the basement of a five-story building where crews were shooting “Motherless Brooklyn,” an upcoming film set in 1950s New York, starring Bruce Wilson and Edward Norton.
+The fire reportedly began around 11 p.m. in the basement of a five-story building where crews were shooting “Motherless Brooklyn,” an upcoming film set in 1950s New York, starring Bruce Willis and Edward Norton.

 Witness videos posted to social media showed a massive firefighter response to the five-alarm blaze.
+Nearly 40 FDNY vehicles and 175 firefighters responded.

 “This is a tragedy.
 Please give us some privacy,” Norton told reporters at the scene, the New York Daily News reported.